sriramss/docs-csm/300-SERVICE-GUIDES.md

 help.

 >#### Pre-Spring 2020 CRAY System Upgrade Notice
-> Systems build before Sprint 2020 were originally using onboard NICs for netbooting.
+> Systems built before Sprint 2020 originally used onboard NICs for netbooting.
 The new topologies for Shasta
 > cease using the onboard NICs.
 If your system is running shasta-1.3, then it likely is using onboard NICs.
 >
 > It is recommended to cease using these for shasta-1.4, an admin would have one less MAC address to track and account for.